Sex Therapist

 • Consent and sexual health education needs

-In some cases, a psychologist may work with a client to find a surrogate partner for surrogate partner therapy.
-Surrogate partners are separately licensed independent contractors who are not therapists.
+In some cases, a psychologist may work with a client to find a surrogate partner as part of sex therapy for surrogate partner therapy.
+Surrogate partners, who are separately licensed independent contractors and not therapists, work alongside clients to complement the work done in sex therapy sessions.
 The surrogate partner will act as a partner for an individual without a sexual partner to practice the exercises learned in sex therapy.
-These activities are also done outside the session, and the therapist does not participate in or witness it.
+These activities are also done outside the sex therapy session, and the therapist does not participate in or witness it.

 According to the American Psychological Association, sex therapy today is heading in five emerging directions.
 These include: